agorakit/agorakit/docs/en/update.md

 That means that tests passes and that you get the latest features directly from the master branch.

-!!! warning
-        Make a backup of your SQL database in case something goes wrong.
+!> Make a backup of your SQL database in case something goes wrong.
 Make a backup of all your files as well.
 Make two backups even, and store them in a separate computer.

 # Choose your poison
 You can choose between an automated update procedure from the command line, or a step by step to update manually :